golang/proposal/design/go2draft-type-parameters.md

 type Vector[T any] []T
 ```

-A type's parameters are just like a function's type parameters.
+A type's type parameters are just like a function's type parameters.

 Within the type definition, the type parameters may be used like any
 other type.